-A dispatch from an Indian base in Antarctica: Lockdown on the only continent untouched by Covid-19
+Lockdown in Antarctica: Life on an Indian base on the only continent untouched by Covid-19

 Dip in funding

 There are also uncertainties looming around the scope of the next India Antarctic Expedition.
 With the continuing threat of coronavirus, it will not be possible to approve new projects for the upcoming programme.
 Besides, as a consequence of global economic slowdown, the Antarctic programmes of many nations could see a dip in operational and research funding.
 In addition, science conferences and workshops related to Antarctica have already been called off as many countries are facing lockdowns.
-This includes the major Scientific Committee on Antarctic Research conference that wasscheduled to begin in Hobart on July 31.
+This includes the major Scientific Committee on Antarctic Research conference that was scheduled to begin in Hobart on July 31.

 As the world is fighting a brave battle against Covid 19, all the members of 39th Indian Antarctic Expedition extend their firm support to the frontline warriors.
 We also salute the public for co-operating in efforts to curb the disaster.
 Hopefully, we soon be able to find the cure of the virus and defeat it.